vishwam79/SUV_Health/README.md

-# eHealth
+# Hospital Mangement system

-The Idea Of “eHealth – A Complete Health Care” Website Using Mern Stack Development.
+The Idea Of “Hospital Mangement system
+ – A Complete Health Care” Website Using Mern Stack Development.

 ## Background and Motivation